antarcticrainforest/tintX/README.md

 to be applied to radar data using the
 [py-ART toolkit](http://arm-doe.github.io/pyart/) tintX can be applied with any data - for example output from numerical weather prediction models.
-The original tracking algorithm that has been developed by a team of researchers at Monash University [Raut et al. 2020](http://dx.doi.org/10.1175/JAMC-D-20-0119.1).
+The original tracking algorithm has been developed by a team of researchers at Monash University [Raut et al. 2020](http://dx.doi.org/10.1175/JAMC-D-20-0119.1).

 ## Installation
-The `tintX` package can bin installed using the `conda-froge` conda channel:
+The `tintX` package can be installed using the `conda-froge` conda channel:

 ```console
 conda install -c conda-forge tintx